 Dr. Stewart died at St Joseph’s Hospital in Toronto on the 18th of February, 1947.
 At the time of his death, Dr. Stewart resided at 33 Birchview Blvd., in Toronto.
-He was buried at the Woodland Cemetery in Hamilton.
+He was buried at Woodland Cemetery in Hamilton.

 *Mrs. Stewart’s brother ‘s Leonard Foreman and Albert Foreman served with the Canadian Armed Services during WWI.
 Her brother Private Albert Foreman, was killed in action on the 26th of September, 1918 at the age of 26.
 He was buried 7 miles west of Cambrai, France.